meghanK-berk/PROPOSAL-DELIVERABLES/PROTOTYPE DELIVERABLES/#GettingStarted.md

 # Instructions
-Load a sample on your granulator (the blue box)
+Load a sample on your granulator and play around with the percussion elements and delay/reverb for some ambient music.
-Click on the drum preset you may want
-Check levels to avoid possible clipping while testing Turn on the output/ezdac by clicking the button

-Your granulator will start to play the sample loaded at this point you may play with the reverb length and amount via the ulytsonic sensor or you might be able to play with the wet settings via the flex sensor.
-You can play a beat using flex sensors to get the kick and snare.
- The snare can be shaped to play accordingly inside of max.
- The flex has been set so that if you are maximum bend you will get reverb on your snare.
+Find more details in the UserManual.md!